How Remote Patient Monitoring for Home Health Improves Patient Outcomes

 RPM helps distinguish between real emergencies and manageable symptoms.
 For elderly or chronically ill patients, not every discomfort requires a trip to the hospital.
 But without monitoring, it’s hard to tell the difference.
 This uncertainty leads to frequent and often unnecessary ER visits.

-Care teams can examine the patient’s previous developments and make well-informed judgments when RPM is implemented.
+Care teams can examine the patient’s previous developments and make well-informed judgments when implementing RPM.
 They can offer distant reassurance if the data appears stable.
 Real-time insights and a thorough comprehension of the patient’s situation serve as a guide for any necessary intervention.

 The platform we helped to build demonstrates this value.
 Their integrated RPM system tracks patients post-discharge, allowing providers to catch issues before they become acute.
 This proactive approach improves patient outcomes and reduces the financial strain on families and care systems.